 One of the best things about Gili T is that there are NO motor vehicles on the island.
 That means no whizzing motorbikes or honking cars driving past, waking you up at 3 in the morning.
 Instead, you can explore the best of the island by bike, or on foot.
 You should be aware that there are no helmets, or any bike paths here.
 All you need is a quick reaction time to swerve left or stay right depending on the oncoming ‘traffic’ of people.

 If you really don’t feel like walking or cycling there’s a 3rd option available.
-The colourful yet rickety horse and cart is the main transport on the island.
+The colorful yet rickety horse and cart is the main transport on the island.

 A different mode of transport on Gili T